ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 - Q: A queue
 - M: A table automatically created for the maintenance of the data of the materialized view
 - A: A view automatically created for the maintenance of the data of the materialized view
-- G: An internal table for global index of
+- G: A table internally used for global index
 - D: A dictionary table internally used for actually storing compressed column data
-- R: A table have been dropped and managed in the recycle bin
+- R: A table that has been dropped and is being managed in the recycle bin
 ##### REPLICATION_COUNT

 This is the number of replication objects associated with the table.